If you’re unable to get any of these articles—e.g., because of a broken link or paywall—please email me.

 Law review articles:

-Christopher J. Morten & Amy Kapczynski, The Big Data Regulator, Rebooted: Why and How the FDA Can and Should Disclose Confidential Data on Prescription Drugs, 109 Calif.
-L. Rev. __ (forthcoming 2021).
+Christopher J. Morten & Amy Kapczynski, The Big Data Regulator, Rebooted: Why and How the FDA Can and Should Disclose Confidential Data on Prescription Drugs and Vaccines, 109 Calif.
+L. Rev. 493 (2021).

 Christopher J. Morten & Charles Duan, Who’s Afraid of Section 1498?
 A Case for Government Patent Use in Pandemics and Other National Crises, 23 Yale J.L. & Tech.
 1 (2020).

 Mark J. Abate & Christopher J. Morten, Standing with a Bundle of Sticks: The All Substantial Rights Doctrine in Action, 28 Fordham Intell.
 Prop.
 Media & Ent.
 L.J.
 477 (2018).

 Christopher Morten (moderator); Barry Datlof, Amy Kapczynski, Donna Meuth & Zain Rizvi (panelists), Should the U.S. Government Actively Assert Its Own Patents?, 11 N.Y.U.
 J. Intell.
 Prop. & Ent.
 L. 19 (2021).